 Along side Esalen, Nik worked as a practitioner at the spectacular Post Ranch and Ventana Inn, amongst others unique locations in Central California.

-He returned to London in 2016 to set up private practice.
+He returned to London in 2016 to continue private practice.

 Nik also teaches Qi Gung and meditation and is a proponent of numerous conscious dance and movement practices.